Common misconceptions of retirement

 Financial planning for retirement shows that there are clearly benefits to starting early, saving regularly and accumulating money.
 However, retirement can be achieved by understanding expenses and how much you need on a month to month basis.

 In addition, retirement is about so much more than money.
 It’s about healthy living, having friends and family, contributing to the community through volunteer work, and effective use of your time to accomplish goals that you set out.

 Misconception five: Retirement is a time to do nothing

 The upcoming retirees will be the healthiest group of retirees in history.
 While golf and tennis and naps have their places, they’re not enough for most boomers.
 Suggest to your clients that boredom is the reward you get for doing the same old thing.
 Boredom can lead to depression, and there are few things worse than being depressed with a lot of time on your hands.

-Can you think of any other misconceptions of retirement?
+Can you think of any other misconceptions about retirement?